didier-durand/llms-in-clouds/README.md

 ![Gradio-UI-for-Wan-v2.1.png](assets/Gradio-UI-for-Wan-v2.1.png))

-The video generated with 50 diffusion steps (whose processing lasts approximately 44.5 minutes for a video duration of 5s) from this prompt has been uploaded on Youtube, you can watch it by clicking on image below.
+The video generated with 50 diffusion steps (whose processing lasts approximately 44.5 minutes for a video duration of 5s - see last line of execution log on the AWS ECS cluster) from this prompt has been uploaded on Youtube, you can watch it by clicking on image below.

 [![Wan2.1-generated robot](https://img.youtube.com/vi/5xnT9OjfhEY/0.jpg)](https://www.youtube.com/watch?v=5xnT9OjfhEY)